nsnam/ns-3-dev-git/src/sixlowpan/doc/sixlowpan.rst

 ###############################################

 As the name implies, 6LoWPAN can handle only IPv6 packets.
 Any other protocol will be discarded.

-Moreover, 6LoWPAN assumes that the network is uniform, as is all the devices connected by the same same channel are using 6LoWPAN.
-Mixed environments are not supported by the standard.
+6LoWPAN can be used alongside other L3 protocols in networks supporting an EtherType (e.g., Ethernet, WiFi, etc.).
+If the network does not have an EtherType in the frame header (like in the case of 802.15.4), then the network must be uniform, as is all the devices connected by the same same channel must use 6LoWPAN.

-The reason is simple: 802.15.4 frame doesn't have a "protocol" field.
-As a consequence, there is no demultiplexing at MAC layer and the protocol carried by L2 frames must be known in advance.
+The reason is simple: if the L2 frame doesn't have a "EtherType" field, then there is no demultiplexing at MAC layer and the protocol carried by L2 frames must be known in advance.

-In the |ns3| implementation it is possible, but not advisable, to violate this requirement if the underlying NetDevice is capable of discriminating different protocols.
-As an example, CsmaNetDevice can carry IPv4 and 6LoWPAN at the same time.
-However, this configuration has not been tested.

 References
 ==========

-..
-[IANA802] IANA, assigned IEEE 802 numbers: http://www.iana.org/assignments/ieee-802-numbers/ieee-802-numbers.xml
-..
-[Ethertype] IEEE Ethertype numbers: http://standards.ieee.org/develop/regauth/ethertype/eth.txt
 ..
 [Shelby] Z. Shelby and C. Bormann, 6LoWPAN: The Wireless Embedded Internet.
 Wiley, 2011.
 [Online].
 Available: https://books.google.it/books?id=3Nm7ZCxscMQC

 Usage